Yelp/sensu_handlers/README.md

 ## Available Handlers

+### Base

+The base handler is the only handler necissary to use.
+It is the default.
+All other handler behavior is derived from the event data.

+This allows checks to use one handler, and we can add new features or deprecate old ones without changing client-side configuration.

+The base handler also handles advanced filtering.
+It respects the following
+tunables:

+* `alert_after` - Seconds to wait before any handler is activated.
+Defaults to 0.
+* `realert_every` - Integer which filters out repeat events (uses "mod").
+`realert_every => 2` would filter every other event.
+Defaults to `-1` which is
+treated as a special input and does exponential backoff.

+This handler also provides many helping functions to extract team data, etc.

+All other handlers inherit the base handler.

 ### nodebot (irc)

 Uses the [nodebot](https://github.com/thwarted/nodebot) tool to send IRC notifications.
+Nodebot is helpful here as it retains a persistent connection to the IRC server, which can be expensive to setup.

+* Sends notification to the `pages_irc_channel` or `${team_name}-pages` if
+the alert has `page => true`
+* Sends notification IRC messages to the array of `irc_channels` specified by the check, otherwise sends to the `notifications_irc_channel` specified in the team data.
+* If out of all that there are no channels, then no notifications will be sent.

 ### mailer (notification emails)

-Modification of the sensu-community-plugins mailer that responds to the notification_email key provided by the check definition.
+Modification of the sensu-community-plugins mailer that can route emails to different destinations depending on the circumstance.

+* Sends an email to the `notification_email` destination if specified in the check.
+* Otherwise it uses the `notification_email` specified by the team.
+* Will refuse to send any email if `notification_email => false`.

 ### pagerduty (pages)

-Modification of the sensu-community-plugins handler that determins if an alert should page or not based on the `page` boolean key in the event data.
+Modification of the sensu-community-plugins handler that can open events on different Pagerduty services depending on the inputs.

+* Only activates if the `page` boolean key in the event data is set to true
-Additionally it directs the page to a different Pagerduty service depending on the `team` variable.
+* Uses the `pagerduty_api_key` config set to the `team` to determine which service to open or close an event in.
+* Tries to provide maximum context in the pagerduty event details
+* Automatically closes events that are resolved.

 ### jira (tickets)

 This handler can make a JIRA ticket for an alert.

-The alert must have `ticket` set to `true`, and a `project` must be set for the team or for the check itself.
+* The alert must have `ticket => true`
+* Derives the Project to make the ticket in from the `project` key set in the event data
+* Falls back to the default project for the `team` if unset.

 ### Other